jaime030690/spotify_decades/README.md

 ### Mode
 [Modern musical modes](https://en.wikipedia.org/wiki/Mode_(music)) are used throughout compositions, however Spotify's algorithm recognizes only two: major (Ionian) and minor (Aeolian).

+## Method

+### Data Selection
+Use Spotify's "All Out XXs" from 1950s till 2010s.
+Retrieve each playlist's ID.

+### Data Mining
+Spotify's API.

+### Playlist Capture
+Each Spotify playlist has an identifier.
+Will use API call to get the track IDs for each playlist.

+### Track Information
+Retrieve desired information through API calls and save to a csv file.

+### Data Wrangling
+Review csv file.